 Requests must be made in writing to the appropriate Departmental regional office in accordance with government school entry processes or directly to the non-government school that the child will be attending.

-It is unlikely that the regional office or the non-government school will be able to determine the outcome of the request for early school entry until close to the school commencement date, which means families run the risk of missing out on a kindergarten place if they wait too long to confirm and early entry to school is denied.
+It is very unlikely that the regional office or the non-government school will be able to determine the outcome of the request for early school entry until close to the school commencement date, which means families run the risk of missing out on a kindergarten place if they wait too long to confirm and early entry to school is denied.

-Service providers should advise parents that most applications for early school entry are unsuccessful and children granted early entry to kindergarten are not eligible to apply for a another year of funded kindergarten in the following year if the child does not attend school.
+We also need to advise parents that most applications for early school entry are unsuccessful.
+Children granted early entry to kindergarten are not eligible to apply for a another year of funded kindergarten in the following year if the child does not attend school.

-A copy of the written request for early school entry must accompany the child's application for kindergarten enrolment so that we can confirm an early enrolment.
-The service must sight this request and include a copy in the child's enrolment record.
+A copy of the written request for early school entry must accompany the child’s application for kindergarten enrolment so that we can confirm an early enrolment.
+The service must sight this request and include a copy in the child’s enrolment record.